davidpallmann/polycloud-storage/README.md

 ![PolyCloud-API-logo](https://s3.amazonaws.com/david-pallmann-public/PolyCloud-small.png)

-__PolyCloud-API__ is an API initiative that provides unified libraries for accessing AWS, Azure, and Google cloud platform and performing common operations. __PolyCloud-Storage__ is the PolyCloud-API library for cloud storage; that is, files and folders.
+__PolyCloud-API__ is an API initiative that provides unified libraries for accessing AWS, Azure, and Google cloud platforms and performing common operations.

+__PolyCloud-Storage__ is the PolyCloud-API library for cloud storage; that is, files and folders.
+This library's initial goals are modest: to provide an easy way to perform common storage operations that exist on all three cloud platforms.

+We never want your data to be lost or your credentials to be compromised.
+Please be aware that this is a new (alpha) library and as such you should not use it for Production data unless you have become comfortable working with it.
+Please exercise caution.

 # .NET Framework Edition